Add a method named

 There is a $5.00 fee for transferring money, so this much must be deducted from the current account's balance before any transfer.

-If this account object does not have enough money to make the full transfer, transfer whatever money is left after the $5 fee is deducted.
+If the account object does not have enough money to make the full transfer, transfer whatever money is left after the $5 fee is deducted.

 If this account has under $5 or the amount is 0 or less, no transfer should occur and neither account's state should be modified.